-Scott Rick is an Assistant Professor of Marketing at the University of Michigan’s Ross School of Business.
+Scott Rick is an Associate Professor of Marketing at the University of Michigan’s Ross School of Business.
 Rick received his Ph.D. in Behavioral Decision Research from Carnegie Mellon in 2007, where he was supported by a Graduate Research Fellowship from the National Science Foundation.
 He then completed a two-year postdoctoral fellowship at Wharton.

 Rick’s research focuses on understanding the emotional causes and consequences of consumer financial decision making, with a particular interest in the behavior of tightwads and spendthrifts.
 The overarching goal of his work is to understand when and why consumers behave differently than they should behave (defined by an economically rational benchmark, a happiness-maximizing benchmark, or by how people think they should behave), and develop marketing and policy interventions to improve consumers’ decision making and well-being.